ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/lab4/prepcontract.md

     ```

-1. Display the file's content.
+4. Display the file's content.

     ``` bash
     cat docker-compose.yml
     ```

+## Create a convenience script to encrypt the workload section

 1. Backup one directory level: